-This short, yet high-intensity workout can burn just as many calories if not more than an average 60-minute workout.
+This short yet high-intensity workout can burn just as many calories, if not more, than an average 60-minute workout.
 You will also be burning off post-workout calories with the afterburn effect.
 Plus, it’s a great way to exercise when you’re short on time!

-It goes without saying that you need to maintain a balanced and healthy diet in order to achieve the best results and lose weight.
+It goes without saying that you need to maintain a balanced and healthy diet to achieve the best results and lose weight.
 Avoid the fad or latest craze diets.
 They’re not healthy and can have a negative impact on your body in the long-term.

 It’s difficult to go ‘cold turkey’ and cut all sugary and processed foods, but by reducing them slowly, your body will readjust and reduce the cravings for these food types.
-Keeping a food diary is a good way to keep track of what you’re eating.
+Keeping a food diary is a good way to track what you’re eating.

 For more specific information, check out our guide on toning up from home!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.